dashpay/tenderdash/spec/abci++/api.md

 Used to sync Tenderdash with the application during a handshake that happens on startup.
 The returned app_version will be included in the Header of every block.
-Tenderdsah expects last_block_app_hash and last_block_height to be updated during Commit, ensuring that Commit is never called twice for the same block height.
+Tenderdash expects last_block_app_hash and last_block_height to be updated during Commit, ensuring that Commit is never called twice for the same block height.